tpal94/salesforce-demo/README.md

 # Restforce-omniauth-salesforce-demo-app

+Deploying on the any platform will works to fetch the info from the diffrents content.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine